-You can order up to a 90-day supply for a lower copayment than three separate 30-day prescriptions at a retail pharmacy.
-At a non-Exclusive Choice pharmacy, the most you can order is a 30-day supply;

-- Ingredient costs are lower and drug discounts are greater than at a retail pharmacy; and - There is no dispensing fee, which lowers the prescription price.
-(A dispensing fee is charged at retail pharmacies.)
+- You can order up to a 90-day supply for a lower Copayment than three separate 30-day prescriptions at a retail pharmacy.
+At a non-Exclusive Choice pharmacy, the most you can order is a 30-day supply; - Ingredient costs are lower and drug discounts are greater than at a retail pharmacy; and - There is no dispensing fee, which lowers the prescription price (retail pharmacies charge a dispensing fee).

-Maintenance medications are prescription drugs that are taken for more than 30 days for a chronic condition.
-The CVS/caremark Mail-order Pharmacy provides a convenient and cost-effective way for you to order maintenance or long-term medication for direct delivery to your home.
-Mailing cost is included when drugs are obtained through the CVS/caremark Mail-order Pharmacy, unless you specify a special method of shipping (e.g., UPS, FedEx), in which case you will be responsible for the extra shipping charges.
+The CVS Caremark Mail Order Pharmacy provides a convenient and cost-effective way for you to order maintenance or long-term medication for direct delivery to your home.
+Mailing cost is included when drugs are obtained through the CVS Caremark Mail-order Pharmacy, unless you specify a special method of shipping (e.g., UPS, FedEx), in which case you will be responsible for the extra shipping charges.

-If you take a maintenance medication, ask your physician to write a prescription for 90 days with three refills (total of one year).
-Complete the mail-service order form and send it to CVS/caremark with your original prescription.
+If you take a maintenance medication, ask your Physician to write a prescription for 90 days with three refills (total of one year).
+Complete the mail-service order form and send it to CVS Caremark with your original prescription.
 Credit card is the preferred method of payment.

 You may elect to pay your prescription cost-sharing amount upon delivery of the drug mail order and accompanying order invoice.
-However, to avoid potential order delays or canceled orders participants are encouraged to pre-pay the cost-sharing amount when ordering from CVS/caremark Mail-order Pharmacy by phone, by mail or online.
+However, to avoid potential order delays or canceled orders participants are encouraged to pre-pay the cost-sharing amount when ordering from CVS Caremark Mail-order Pharmacy by phone, by mail or online.
 Pre-payment may be made by personal check, money order, bank card or credit card.
-CVS/caremark only permits a maximum outstanding mail-order account balance of \$200 per family.
-If that limit is exceeded, CVS/caremark will hold the order and contact the participant to request a payment by bank card or credit card before releasing the order.
+CVS Caremark only permits a maximum outstanding mail-order account balance of \$200 per family.
+If that limit is exceeded, CVS Caremark will hold the order and contact the participant to request a payment by bank card or credit card before releasing the order.

-You can expect to receive your prescription approximately 10 to14 days after CVS/caremark receives your order.
+You can expect to receive your prescription approximately 10 to14 days after CVS Caremark receives your order.
 You will receive a new pre-printed order form and a return envelope with each shipment.
 Verify that your pre-printed name, identification number and mailing address are all correct on the order form.
-When re-ordering, send the form to the CVS/caremark mailing address on the order form you received.
+When re-ordering, send the form to the CVS Caremark mailing address on the order form you received.

-Once you have processed a prescription through CVS/caremark, you can obtain refills:
+Once you have processed a prescription through CVS Caremark, you can obtain refills:

 - Online: Visit www.caremark.com to order prescription refills or inquire about the status of your order.
-You will need to register on the site and log in; - Through the CVS Caremark App: Refill Options; - By phone: Call 888.796.7322 for CVS/caremark's fully automated refill phone service; or - By mail: Attach the refill label provided with your prescription order to a mail-service order form.
+You will need to register on the site and log in. - Through the CVS Caremark App: Refill Options. - By phone: Call 888.796.7322 for CVS Caremark's fully automated refill phone service.

+• By mail: Attach the refill label provided with your prescription order to a mail-service order form.
 Enclose your payment and mail the order form to the pre-printed mailing address on the form.

-CVS/caremark Specialty Pharmacy
+CVS Caremark Specialty Pharmacy